playht/pyht/README.md

-# PlayHT API SDK
+# Play API SDK

-**pyht** is a Python SDK for [PlayHT's AI Text-to-Speech API](https://play.ht/text-to-speech-api/).
-PlayHT builds conversational voice AI models for realtime use cases.
+**pyht** is a Python SDK for [Play's AI Text-to-Speech API](https://play.ht/text-to-speech-api/).
+Play builds conversational voice AI models for realtime use cases.
 With **pyht**, you can easily convert text into high-quality audio streams with humanlike voices.

 Currently the library supports only streaming text-to-speech.
-For the full set of functionalities provided by the PlayHT API such as [Voice Cloning](https://docs.play.ht/reference/api-create-instant-voice-clone), see the [PlayHT docs](https://docs.play.ht/reference/api-getting-started)
+For the full set of functionalities provided by the Play API such as [Voice Cloning](https://docs.play.ht/reference/api-create-instant-voice-clone), see the [Play docs](https://docs.play.ht/reference/api-getting-started)

 ## Features

 - Stream text-to-speech in real-time, synchronous or asynchronous.
-- Use PlayHT's pre-built voices or create custom voice clones.
+- Use Play's pre-built voices or create custom voice clones.
 - Stream text from LLM, and generate audio stream in real-time.
 - Supports WAV, MP3, Mulaw, FLAC, and OGG audio formats as well as raw audio.
 - Supports 8KHz, 16KHz, 24KHz, 44.1KHz and 48KHz sample rates.